Taking a day trip from Lisbon to Sintra is just one of the many highlights of your time spent in the Portuguese capital city.

 This vibrant and colourful palace started out as a small monastery in the 15th century.
 The monastery was badly damaged by lightening and the great earthquake of Lisbon in the 18th century.
 It was sadly left it in ruins that were untouched for many decades.

-Not only is Pena Palace striking, its setting is like no other.
-It’s perched on mountain top towering over the forest and surrounding countryside below.
-The views from the palace itself are simply breathtaking!
+Perched on a mountain top, towering over the surrounding countryside, the sight of Pena Palace is quite striking.
 It became listed as a UNESCO site in 1995 along with the entire town of Sintra.

 I talk about fairy tale castles a lot in this blog, but there is no castle in the entire world more unique than Pena Palace!
 This is where I suggest you begin your day trip.
-It’s by far the most popular attraction of Sintra and along with that comes the crowds and the long queues, it doesn’t seem to matter what time of year you visit.
+Pena Palace is the most popular attraction of Sintra and along with that comes the crowds and the long queues, especially if you’re there during summer.

-I highly recommend you aim to arrive in Sintra nice and early, following the instructions below on how to get to Sintra from Lisbon by train.
-Once you arrive at the Sintra train station, you’ll want to get on the tourist bus 434 that runs in a loop starting from the train station and stopping at all major attractions.
+You should aim to be in Sintra nice and early, following the instructions below on how to get to Sintra from Lisbon by train.
+If you arrive at the Sintra train station around 9am, you can then get on the tourist bus 434 straight away which will put you at Pena Palace at the opening time of 9:30am.

-Try and get to Pena Palace for the opening time at 9:30am to avoid the hordes.
-So that means you will stay on the bus and don’t get off until you reach Pena Palace which is at the top of a huge hill.
+It’s important to arrive at Pena Palace for opening time to beat the big crowds and avoid standing at the end of a giant line.
 Prepare to spend up to 2 hours exploring the castle and gardens.

 Once you have finished seeing the castle itself, make your way into Pena Park, the beautiful and lush gardens that surround Pena Palace.
 There are a few well marked paths that you can take around the gardens that lead you to some awe inspiring panoramic viewpoints.